FuelLabs/sway/swayfmt/CONTRIBUTING.md

 You should test your changes both using the test suite as well as manually.

-Before you make changes, lets ensure that the test suite runs fine:
+Before you make changes, let's ensure that the test suite runs fine:

 ```sh
 # from the root